Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Enjoy your next adventure, wherever it takes you!

-From the Bargain Bin: I found a number of reasonably priced pepper sprays at Amazon.com.
+From the Bargain Bin: I found a number of pepper sprays.
 Think about getting one for the lady in your life for Mother’s Day.
-I thought that this one was pretty neat since it comes on a key chain and sells for less than $10 with free shipping.
+I thought that this one was pretty neat since it comes on a key chain.

 Be prepared with emergency supplies from Emergency Essentials®.
 You do have plenty of water, don’t you?